The Brain's Bitter Lesson: Scaling Speech Decoding With Self-Supervised Learning: Experiments

-Brain data is variable across participants, leading to difficulty transferring models to novel subjects~\citep{Csaky2022GrouplevelBD}.
-Whilst we have shown generalisation \textit{across} subjects with our method, here, we investigate how well we can generalise to \textit{novel} subjects---an even more difficult challenge.
+In neuroimaging, brain data is generally highly variable across participants, leading to difficulty transferring models to novel subjects~\citep{Csaky2022GrouplevelBD}.
+Whilst we have shown generalisation \textit{across} subjects, here, we investigate whether we can generalise to \textit{novel} subjects---an even more difficult challenge.
 This is critical in order to widely deploy speech BCIs for new patients.
-In the following experiment, we pre-train using the same setup as Figure \ref{fig:scaling}, but fine-tune only on \citet{gwilliams_introducing_2023}.
-We use FiLM conditioning as this performs best for seen and unseen subjects (Appendix \ref{sec:subjectcond}).
-During training, we hold out three subjects with which we evaluate novel subject generalisation (i.e. unseen subject performance).
+In this experiment, we use \citet{gwilliams_introducing_2023} as our downstream dataset because of the large number of participants, holding out three subjects with which we evaluate novel subject generalisation.

-Figure~\ref{fig:subject} shows that scaling up the amount of unlabelled data used in pre-training not only improves accuracy on subjects previously seen, but also demonstrates a positive trend in performance for unseen (novel) subjects.
-This is a promising result, indicating that scaling with our method is an encouraging direction for resolving the issues related to individual variance faced by prior work.
+Figure~\ref{fig:subject} shows that scaling up the amount of unlabelled data used in pre-training not only improves accuracy on subjects previously seen, but also demonstrates a positive log-linear trend in performance for novel subjects.
+This indicates that scaling our method is an encouraging direction for resolving the challenges of subject variance faced by prior work.
+As far as we are aware, this is the first result to demonstrate \textit{novel} subject generalisation in speech decoding from MEG.